pnsaevik/fscacher/README.md

 `varname` is required if the result of the function evaluation is used by subsequent build steps.
-It can be any valid python variable name, and represents the file where the serialized function result is stored.
+It can be any valid python variable name, and contains the path to the file where the serialized function result is stored.
+  There is one predefined varname, `makefile`, which represents the input file passed as command line argument.

 `arglist` is a comma-separated list of arguments passed to the python function, possibly including varnames from previous build steps.
 A varname from a previous build step is normally passed to the function as a file name.
+  There are two exceptions:

-  Any varname preceeded by an exclamation mark `!` is deserialized by `simplemake` before being passed to the function (see options).
-Any varname enclosed by square brackets `[]` is assumed to be a *jobarray* file.
+  * Any varname preceeded by an exclamation mark `!` is deserialized by `simplemake` before being passed to the function (see options).
+  * Any varname enclosed by square brackets `[]` is assumed to be a *jobarray* file.
 In this case, `simplemake` executes the command repeatedly with arguments given by the jobarray file (see options).

 `modifier_list` is an optional comma-separated list of keywords which indicates how the function call should be interpreted.
 A list of possible modifiers is